 So, what is a social media content strategy?
 In its most basic form, a social media content strategy is a plan that guides the content you create, the platforms you use, and the performance metrics that will gauge your success.

 In other words, it’s a roadmap for how your social media presence will work in coordination with your other marketing channels to meet your key performance indicators and objectives.

 Let’s break down the components of the social media content strategy.

 Your target audience for your social media content creation is likely slightly different than your overall target audience for your business.
 While it’s true that 57.6% of the world’s population uses social media, those demographics won’t necessarily align with your primary audience.

 For example, if you are a men’s lifestyle brand and your target audience is primarily men over 30, based on what we know about social media demographics, a good portion of those men are unlikely to be on social media.

-You can build a social media marketing strategy around this information by precisely knowing your ideal customers, their likely behaviors and habits, and publishing content on the right social media platforms to reach them.
+You can build a social media marketing strategy around this information by precisely knowing your ideal customers, and their likely behaviors and habits.
+Then, amplify content on the right social media platforms to reach them.

 In the case of our example, marketing men’s lifestyle products to the girlfriend, wife, or partner of these men as an excellent gift idea might sell them better than you would’ve if you marketed to your direct demographic.

 The social content piece of your social media content strategy is not necessarily the specific copywriting or imagery you’ll use in your posts but rather the types of content you will create and publish.